 Check on security

-You’re betting with real money on online gambling sites in Maryland, so be sure to take a close look at the safety measures it has in place for your account.
+You’re betting with real money on online sports betting sites in Maryland, so be sure to take a close look at the safety measures it has in place for your account.

 Be sure to note whether the websites and their mobile apps have a secure payment system in place, including a digital encryption certification and SSL and TSL protocols.